Office Meeting Tips

 1-2-1s – great for employee development and ironing out any current issues in the workplace.

 Strategy Meetings – Not set on a schedule, if a new development has come up then get yourself and the rest of the team to research beforehand.
-This will maximise your time and efforts.
+Having some talking points will maximise your time and efforts.

 Quarterly review – Plan the agenda first and minimise time wasting.